michaelsenapon/alx-low_level_programming/0x00-hello_world/README.md

 	Write a script that compiles a C file but does not link.
 	* The C file name is saved in the variable `$CFILE`
 	* The output file is named the same as the C file, but with the extension .o

+### 2. Assembler
+	A script that generates the assembly code of a C code and save it in an output file.
+	* The C file name is saved in the variable $CFILE
+	* The output name is same as the C file, but with the extension .s

+###